-This lesson gives a historical perspective on how we built an understanding of the solar system from relatively simple observations.
-It features several programs with orbits, which I tried to make as accurate as I reasonably could.
-This meant having to learn a lot about ellipses.
+Measuring the Universe takes a historical perspective on how our understanding of the solar system developed.
+Many of the programs in this section deal with orbits.
+I tried to make these as accurate as I reasonably could, which meant having to learn a lot about ellipses.

 Exploring the universe